|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 c ) Convergence C of normal vector to S is positive (resp. negative) at every point of S .

 The nature of singularities can be determined analytically in the case of exact solutions of Einstein's equations (§3.4-3.6).
 The role of singularity theorems is different: to show whether singularities are present in such solutions of Einstein's equations, which we cannot describe analytically.
-And that's definitely not a trivial question.
+And that's certainly not a trivial question.
 At the same time, we expect that the nature of the singularities in these cases will be at least somewhat similar to those of the exact solutions that are physically close to them.

 |3.7.
 Spatio-temporal singularities||3.9.
 Naked singularities and the principle of "cosmic censorship"|